jLevere/SSHoneypot1/README.md

 ### Files
+Here are some examples of the messages that were collected:

 ![Here are some examples of the messages that were collected](https://github.com/jLevere/SSHoneypot1/blob/main/ExamplesOfAttemptMessages.jpg)
 I have included a csv with the password and credentials that were used in request.
 [Credentials List](https://github.com/jLevere/SSHoneypot1/AttemptedCredentials.csv)